akkartik/lines.love/README.md

   So far this app isn't really designed for drawing-heavy files.
 For now I'm targeting mostly-text files with a few drawings mixed in.

+* No clipping yet for drawings.
+In particular, circles and point labels can overflow a drawing.

 * Insufficient handling of constraints when moving points.
 For example, if you draw a manhattan line and then move one of the points, you may not be able to hover on it anymore.